-This ultra-creamy mushroom orzo is made in just one pot in 30 minutes!
-It's packed with flavor from capers and pesto and is perfect for easy weeknight meals.
+This simple but flavorful pesto and mushroom orzo is made in just one pot in 30 minutes!
+It's packed with bright and briny flavors from capers and pesto and is perfect for easy weeknight meals.

-A handful of pantry staples like jarred pesto and capers mix with fresh ingredients like baby bell mushrooms and shallots in this flavorful, warming mushroom orzo.
+A handful of pantry staples like pesto and capers mix with fresh ingredients like baby bella mushrooms and shallots in this flavorful, warming mushroom pesto orzo.

 Recipe features